 The Gouldian finch is an obligate granivorous bird that lives only in the northern savanna region of Australia.
 Formerly ranging from Cape York Peninsula in Queensland, through the northern half of the Northern Territory, to the Kimberley region in Western Australia, Gouldian finches were once believed to be amongst the most common finches of the region (O'Malley 2006).
-However, within the last century (and 30-40 years in particular), Gouldian finch populations have undergone population declines and a contraction of their range.
-The species is now recorded reliably at only a few sites within the Northern Territory and Western Australia, while in Queensland Gouldian finches are rarely seen in the wild (O'Malley 2006).
-Known key populations of Gouldian finches are located in the Wyndham area, about 100 km west of the Weaber Plain Development Project area.
-Current national Gouldian finch estimates suggest a population of less than 2500 individuals with no more than 250 birds (and frequently much less) where subpopulations occur (O'Malley 2006).
+However, within the last century (and 50 years in particular), Gouldian finch populations have undergone population declines and a contraction of their range.
+The species is now recorded reliably at only a few sites within the Northern Territory, Western Australia and Queensland.
+A large known and important Gouldian finch population is located in the Wyndham area, about 100 km west of the Weaber Plain Development Project area.
+Current national Gouldian finch estimates suggest a population of less than 2500 individuals with no more than 250 birds (and frequently much less) where sub-populations occur (O'Malley 2006).